Our API responses use standard HTTP status codes: 2xx

 Network errors

 Network errors are the result of connectivity problems between client and server.
-These will likely result in low-level errors from your HTTP client library, like socket or timeout exceptions.
+These are likely caused by low-level errors from your HTTP client library, like socket or timeout exceptions.
 For example, a client may time out while trying to read from Persona's servers, or an API response might never be received because a connection terminates prematurely.
 Although a network error seems like it will succeed after you fix the connectivity problems, sometimes there's another type of error hiding in the intermittent problem.

 POST